roboticmaterialsgroup/group-assignment-kinematics/README.md

 ## Step 6: each team member: forward kinematics
 You will program the ``void Position::UpdatePose(float target_speed_left, float target_speed_right)`` function that performs the forward kinematics calculation.
 This function keeps track of the pose (x,y, theta) of your robot using encoder counts.
 There are three different cases that you need to cover: (i) straight movement, (ii) rotation, and (iii) curved movement; and for each case the equations differ.
 Have a look at the lecture slides if you do not remember the governing equations in detail.

-## Step 7: each team member: moving straight
+## Step 7: each team member: moving straight - demo 1
 In the laboratory, you will find an arena with graph paper; each grid square is 1 cm in length.
 For the sign off, put your Romi into the arena and let it move straight at an arbitary speed and for an arbitrary duration (of course, you do not want your Romi to collide with the arena wall).
 Check your terminal whether the calculated pose of your robot aligns with the actual pose in the arena (the grid paper will be helpful to determine the pose of your robot).
 Repeat this experiment one more time.
 If your estimated and actual poses are sufficiently close to one another (i.e., 1 cm), you will receive your sign-off.

 [SIGN-OFF: 1]